 Grog ShopsThe local grog shops in Edenton were always packed with roistering sailors and the inns echoed the salty language of sea-captains.
 Benedict Arnold visited in his brig Harriet and John in 1774.
 The port received vessels from England and scotland about every two weeks.
 Merchants such as the Swiss Borritz, the German Kock, the Frenchman Peyrinnaut, the Scot Littlejohn and the Irishman Bennett frequented the grog shops.
 Shipmasters stayed for a month or so and an English visitor called Edenton "the most pleasant and beautiful town in North Carolina."
 A leading businessman during 1773 was the 43-year old Joseph Hewes who ran a store in partnership with Robert Smith and operated the shipyard at the point where Pembroke Creek meets Edenton Bay.

-Napoleon's WarIn 1794 Edenton residents celebrated recent French victories with a party at Egan's tavern, using a display of flags in front of the Court House.
-A volley was fired from the cannon and good time had was written up in the The North Carolina Gazette.
+Napoleon's WarIn 1794 Edenton residents celebrated the recent French victories with a party of friends at Egan's tavern, using a display of flags in front of the Court House.
+A volley was fired from the cannon and good time had and was written up in the The North Carolina Gazette.
+This beautiful little town was founded by Scotch-Irish immigrants and has prospered from the beginning with charm and friendliness.
+It is a place which everyone should want to visit.

 The Fate of Chaptain Charles BissellThe War of 1812 caused a collapse to American trade.
 The tiny American fleet was no match for the British blockading squadrons.
 Chowan County was on guard from the beginning.
 The first 79 local recruits left for Tarboro in August under the command of Captain Jesse Copeland.
 The difficulty in reaching foreign ports was great but profits unusually high.
 Therefore most of Edenton merchants who attempted it shared the fate of Captain Charles Bissell, master of the sloop Betsy.
 When Bissell tried to sneak from Edenton to St. Bartholomew Island in November of the year, he was run down by a privateer.
 Bissell was taken to St. Kitt's Island in the Carribbean and relieved of his ship and valuable cargo of shingles before being permitted to find passage back to the United States.